si1242/aws-fpga/README.md

 <a name="fpgahdk"></a>
 ## FPGA HDK

-The [HDK directory](./hdk) contains usuful information and scripts for developers wanting to start building Amazon FPGA Images (AFI).
+The [HDK directory](./hdk) contains usuful information and scripts for developers wanting to start building Amazon FPGA Images (AFI) via RTL flow (Verilog, VHDL).
 It includes the development environment, simulation, build and AFI creation scripts.
 The HDK can be installed on any on-premises server or an EC2 instance.
 The HDK is not required if you are using a pre-built AFI and not planning to build your own AFI.
 The following resources provide further details:

 [HDK README](./hdk/README.md)